mbbsemu/mbbsemu-docker/README.md

 ## Motivation

-Truth be told, as of 2020-01-30 it's probably easiest to run and tinker with the emulator locally,
+Truth be told, as of 2020-02-16 it's probably easiest to run and tinker with the emulator locally,

 That said, I made this image to:

 * Make it easier to run the emulator on my computer
 * Prove out running the emulator in a Linux container.
-In the long run, I imagine most sysdamins will want to run this in a container or a virtual machine.
+In the long run, I imagine many sysdamins will want to run this in a container or a virtual machine.
 * Get all of these learnings into version control
 * Make all of these commands and learnings executable and automated